ionutbortis/easy-dotfiles/docs/automatic-actions.md

 ```

 When running the above mentioned script you need to select the `export` action and your preferred frequency: `daily`, `weekly` or `monthly`.

-:exclamation:**NOTE:** You need to make sure that pushing data to your private git repository doesn't prompt you for passwords or other confirmations.
-Please [read here](TODO) on how you can configure passwordless git SSH pushes, if you don't have that already configured.

 In order to see that the scheduled `export` did actually happen you need to wait an hour or so.
 Afterwards, you can check the **`easy-dotfiles`** logs for log file names beginning with: